The following information is in regards to the creative process, and is unique to Shannon.

 PRICING AND WORK-FOR-HIRE

 My fees include all preparation work, editing and finalizing of artwork.
 I’m very generous with my licensing as I provide you with exclusive, unlimited rights to the work I create for you.
 I don’t resell it, but I reserve the right to show it in my portfolio, as long as it is not violating a non-disclosure agreement or any other agreement we’ve made that is specific to this.

 I do not charge by the hour!
 If I did – you’d be paying a fortune for my work.
 Much is put into the foundational part of reading the manuscript, researching, preliminary sketches and character development as well as communication with you.
 When you pay me, you are paying for my creativity and licensing the work.

 Many clients want what they understand to be “Work for hire” – where they own everything, lock, stock and barrel.
 Including my style of drawing!
 Work for hire is extremely expensive and it allows the client to make derivatives of the work without any consideration of my style or the integrity of my art.
 In past judicial courts, some artists have been shattered to learn that when they agreed to ‘work-for-hire’ terms, their style of art was deemed a part of that – and they were effectively put out of business as an artist.
-They could no longer create anything that resembled the work-for-hire because it appeared to be that product line and that effectively destroyed their artistic career – because they style was their own.
+They could no longer create anything that resembled the work-for-hire because it appeared to be that product line and that effectively destroyed their artistic career – because their style was their own.
 Now it belonged to someone else.

 - I read the manuscript